Khirbet er-Ra'i

 is an archaeological site in the Shephelah region of Israel.
 It is located 4 km west of Lachish.

 Archeological excavations conducted in Khirbet er-Ra'i in the past decade have uncovered remains dating back to the 12th-10th centuries BCE.
 According to the site's excavators, it was mainly a Canaanite site, but with a strong Philistine influence.

 Location

-Khirbet e-Ra'i is situated on a hill on the Lachish River's southern bank, between the upper and lower parts of the Shfela (Shephelah).
+Khirbet er-Ra'i is situated on a hill on the Lachish River's southern bank, between the upper and lower parts of the Shfela (Shephelah).
 The hill is overlooking the Coastal Plain in the west, the Mount Hebron and Jerusalem in the east and Tell ej-Judeideh and Maresha to the north.
 Khirbet er-Ra'i controls the main road connecting the coastal plain with the Shephelah and Judea.

 According to the archeologists, these features make the site suitable to serve as a forward outpost of the settlements in the area of Lachish.